-Our school values and aims have been developed with the pupils, staff and families and we work together to ensure that all members of our school community are nurtured, safe, healthy and doing the best they can.
-We work to promote children's and human rights in all we do and are committed to becoming a Rights Respecting School.
+Our school values and aims have been developed with the pupils, staff and families and we work together to ensure that all members of our school community are ready, respectful and safe.
+We work to promote children's and human rights in all we do and are committed to becoming a UNICEF Rights Respecting School, having achieved Bronze level on our journey so far.

-Our school welcomes and encourages diversity and individuality, while emphasizing our common commitment to moral values such as honesty, respect for others, compassion and justice.
-Fundamental principles of our school are that all who are involved in the life of our school have the right to be respected as individuals and act in a considerate and respectful manner towards others.
+Our school welcomes and encourages diversity and individuality, while emphasising our common commitment to moral values such as honesty, respect for others, compassion and justice.
 We are firmly committed to the elimination of any form of discrimination on the grounds of race, religion, gender or disability.